Surveying the Landscape of Ethics-Focused Design Methods: Implications and Future Work

 Our findings include the identification of various descriptors embedded in existing ethics-focused methods, and the discussion reveals even more complexities and underlying assumptions about the practical use of these methods that relate to their specification, dissemination, and performance.
 Building on this work, there is substantial potential for future research through investigation of issues relating to method adaption, evolution, and the resonance of these methods with everyday work practices.
 Work in this area may lead to the identification of productive areas for the creation of future ethics-focused methods, while also pointing towards barriers to adoption of existing methods in practitioner discourses and work practices.

 While we have identified a large set of ethics-focused methods, we do not claim that our collection is decidedly complete.
-Due to the wide range of languaging approaches and dissemination strategies used in the set of methods we were able to identify, collect, and analyze, we anticipate that there are likely other existing and emergent sources that could enhance our collection.
-Thus, the implications and contribution of this work does not rest on the collection being objectively ``complete''; rather, the primary contribution resides in the ways we have analyzed and attached descriptors to these methods, revealing opportunities for new methods, refinement of existing methods, and means of standardizing language among methods to increase portability and adaptation in everyday design work.
+Due to the wide range of codification approaches and dissemination strategies used in the set of methods we were able to identify, collect, and analyze, we anticipate that there are likely other existing and emergent sources that could enhance our collection.
+Thus, we do not rest the implications and contribution of this work on this initial collection being objectively ``complete''; rather, our primary contribution is focused on this collection as a foundation and the ways we have analyzed and attached descriptors to this collection of methods, revealing opportunities for new methods, refinement of existing methods, and means of standardizing language among methods to increase portability and adaptation in everyday design work.

 Further investigation into the practical use and popular awareness of these methods may provide opportunities for method developers to consider alternative dissemination strategies.
 Future work may productively focus on studying the creation of these methods, revealing the considerations method developers take into account, and the ways in which they constrain or include aspects of ethical design complexity into the methods they create.